Weekly Bullion Market Review & Out-Look

 by Steven Warrenfeltz

-Gold and silver's drop in price last week took me by complete surprise, so last week I searched for answers, here's what I found.
+Gold and silver's unexpected drop in price took me by complete surprise, so last week I searched for answers.

-In my search, I read theories that the fall in precious metals was caused by the announcement of a "Hard Brexit" by British Prime Minister Theresa May on Sunday evening.
+In my research, I read many theories that the decline in precious metal prices was caused by the announcement of a "Hard Brexit" by British Prime Minister Theresa May on Sunday evening.

 In my search for answers, I also read that gold's fall was caused by the IMF's report on the Global economy.